amobiz/regexgen.js/README.md

 ### Use the **with** keyword

-Or, if you don't use the strict mode with `use strict` keyword, you can use the `with` keyword to refer to all member functions of the regexGen() function object.
+Or, if you don't use the strict mode with `use strict` keyword, you can use the `with` keyword (though not recommended) to refer to all member functions of the regexGen() function object.

 ```
 with( regexGen ) {